pedroka-dev/Bannerlord-Iron-Will/README.md

 v1.2.0
 - MAJOR code refator to prevent future bugs and crashes
+- Added encounter game menu when detected.
+The player can either bribe, persuade, call friendly gang leader support or give back.
+- Persuade and Bribe values are configurable (XML file or MCM)
 - Added soft mod compatibility with Mod Configuration Menu v3(MCM)
 - If the player haves MCM, the code will now load stored info from MCM and then override XML file on startup .
 - If the player doesnt have MCM, the code will deserialize the settings from the XML like usual on startup.